How would you like to learn a harmonic price action pattern that can produce up to an 80% strike-rate? If that interests you, you’re in luck!

 You’ll have to learn how to use the manual Fibonacci tool for this pattern because an automatic Fibonacci tool will most likely not be drawn on the exact leg of this pattern that you need it to be drawn on at the exact time that you are trying to qualify this pattern.

-That is followed by a continuation leg (BC) that must at least reach the 127.2% Fibonacci extension of the XA leg without exceeding 141.4%.
+If your AB leg fits within the qualified Fibonacci retracement range, you’ll now look for a continuation leg (BC) that must at least reach the 127.2% Fibonacci extension of the XA leg without exceeding 141.4%.